-- Develop, implement, and deliver professional development for Engineering faculty on Teaching and Learning topics.
+- Develop, implement, and deliver professional development for Engineering faculty and Graduate students.

-- Oversee Instructional Design, Learning Assessment, SOTL, and other professional development offered through the ECEC at the college of Engineering.
+- Oversee Instructional Design, Learning Assessment, SOTL, Learning Spaces, and other professional development offered through the ECEC at the college of Engineering.

 PhD (2014) , Instructional Technology, University of Nebraska- Lincoln